Balotelli finds target on Monza debut

-Italy international Balotelli signed a deal until June for the Serie B side earlier this month and made an immediate impact when he met Carlos Augusto’s cross to put them ahead in a 3-0 win over league leaders Salernitana.
+Italy international Balotelli signed a deal until June for the Serie B side earlier this month and made an immediate impact when he met Carlos Augusto’s cross to put them ahead in a 3-0 win over promotion rivals Salernitana.

 Balotelli, who had been without a team since the summer before signing for the club from just outside Milan, also had a goal ruled out for a clear offside before he was substituted just after the hour mark.

-Third-placed Monza are also one point away from the two automatic promotion spots as former AC Milan chiefs Berlusconi and Adriano Galliani target a place Serie A next season.
+“Mario needs to play… I was brave to put him in from the start but he did well to do what he knows best,” said Monza coach Cristian Brocchi.

+“Our hope is that he can keep improving his match fitness because his quality is undeniable.”

-Four-time Italian prime minister Berlusconi purchased Monza in September 2018 for around three million euros (today $3.7 million) having sold Milan for 740 million euros in April 2017.
+Former AC Milan owner and Italian prime minister Berlusconi purchased Monza in September 2018 for around three million euros (today $3.7 million) with the club in the third tier, having sold Milan for 740 million euros in April 2017.

-Balotelli played under the pair at Milan between 2013 and 2014 and then on loan from Liverpool for the 2015-16 Serie A season.
+Balotelli played under the flamboyant Berlusconi and current Monza CEO Adriano Galliani at Milan between 2013 and 2014 and then on loan from Liverpool for the 2015-16 Serie A season.

 He arrived at Milan in January 2013 and scored 12 goals to help the ‘Rossoneri’ reach the following season’s Champions League.